top of page

 Walker and Red Tape

-Towards the end of my stay two female physiotherapy staff were to take me to an adjoining building with a two storey stairwell.
+Towards the end of my rehab two female physiotherapy staff were to take me to an adjoining building with a two storey stairwell.
 A formidable structure in my mind.
 Attempting the stairwell was very exhausting.
 I was supported all the while taking small steps and resting legs.
 Descending the stairs is more of a problem than struggling up to the top.
 Could have taken a cut lunch with the time it took.
 Still, it was something achieved.
 Physiotherapy staff were faultless guiding and physically supporting me on how to walk.
-They dealt with my strong safety concerns and poor expectations.
+They dealt with my strong safety concerns, poor expectations and inability to get a prognosis.
 Self-balance was still a major issue.

-Once every four weeks I received an IVIG infusion of Privigen.
+Once every four weeks I received a 40g IVIG infusion of Privigen.
 The initial loading dosage was calculated by patient weight.
 All future dosages were unchanged even with weight variability.
 Taken daily, an Azathioprine (immunosuppressant) tablet.
 Given to counter progression of CIDP.

 Green Tape Approval